Michelle Obama Urges Graduating Students To Couple Protesting With Mobilization & Voting

 The address was part of a YouTube-hosted commencement ceremony and included appearances from other high-profile figures, including Beyonce, Taylor Swift, and Barack Obama.

-Michelle Obama’s national nonpartisan organization, When We All Vote (WWAV), is aimed at increasing voter turnout in 2020.
-As reported by Mic, Michelle Obama’s organization claims it has organized 2,500 local voter registration events across the United States and texted almost four million voters registrations resources for the 2018 midterms.
+The former first lady’s national nonpartisan organization, When We All Vote (WWAV), is aimed at increasing voter turnout in 2020.
+As reported by Mic, Obama’s organization claims it has organized 2,500 local voter registration events across the U.S., and texted almost 4 million voter registrations resources for the 2018 midterms.

 As for 2020, the organization recently announced an initiative, Civic Cities, to boost voter turnout and participation in America by harnessing the help of local elected officials.

 According to Mic, mayors participating in the initiative will be provided with the platform via press releases, social media channels, and media.
 The mayors will also have access to voter registration data to help track the program’s progress.

 As The Inquisitr reported, Michelle Obama previously expressed her disappointment at the lack of black voter turnout in the 2016 election, which saw Donald Trump defeat Hillary Clinton.

 Barack Obama notably asked black voters to vote for Clinton and suggested he would take it as a personal slight if they did not do so.
-As critics noted, Barack Obama’s presidency had a negative effect on middle-class wealth — in particular, African Americans in this demographic.
+As critics noted, Obama’s presidency had a negative effect on middle-class wealth, in particular, African Americans in this demographic.